gsnedders/wpt-docs/docs/_writing-tests/general-guidelines.md

 ### File Paths and Names

-When chosing where in the directory structure to put the tests, try to follow the structure of existing tests for that specification; if there are no existing tests, it is generally recommended to create subdirectories for each section.
+When choosing where in the directory structure to put any new tests, try to follow the structure of existing tests for that specification;
+if there are no existing tests, it is generally recommended to create subdirectories for each section.

 Due to path length limitations on Windows, test paths must be less